locaweb/leela-docs/intro/archnut.rst

 Server
 ======

-The frontend for the *core* that exposes serveral interfaces (UDP, TCP, HTTP, XMPP) to interact with the core to store, retrieve or monitor the data;
+The frontend that exposes serveral interfaces (UDP, TCP, HTTP, XMPP) to interact with the core.

 In some sense you may think of it as a transport layer.

 Client
 ======

-Currently a python API (but there are plans to support other languages) that allows one to collect information or monitor services and send data to the server;
+A Python API that provides you the means to communicate with the server.

 Relay
 =====